Am I Right?

-"Am I Right?" is a song by English synth-pop duo Erasure, released in November 1991 by Mute Records in Europe and Canada as the third single from their fifth studio album, Chorus (1991).
+"Am I Right?" is a song by English synth-pop duo Erasure, released in November 1991 by Mute Records as the third single from their fifth studio album, Chorus (1991).
 Written by Erasure members Vince Clarke and Andy Bell, the ballad peaked at number 15 on the UK Singles Chart.
 Additionally it was a top-10 hit in Ireland, a top-20 hit in Luxembourg and a top-30 hit in Austria.
 Its accompanying music video was filmed in the Netherlands.

 Critical reception

 Upon its release as a single, Hannsjörg Riemann from German Bravo gave it three out of three, declaring it as "one of the soulful numbers" on the Chorus album.
 He also remarked that Clarke and Bell is "on top form in terms of composition and vocals on great "old-fashioned" synth sounds."
 Ned Raggett from AllMusic described it as a song that "reflects on love and aging with a gentle tone and soft hip-hop beat".
 The Daily Vault's Michael R. Smith felt it is "another story entirely."
 He added, "As my all-time favorite Erasure ballad, it has a tough chorus to memorize yet contains some wonderful imagery that pulls at the heartstrings."

 David Stubbs of Melody Maker described "Am I Right?" as "another licence to print money" and commented, "As with their last two or three efforts, Vince Clarke has bucked up his ideas a bit in the bleep and burble department, but Andy Bell's larynxy gurgle irritates as much as ever."
 Barbara Ellen of NME viewed it as the "most melodramatic and ridiculous of torch songs".
 She noted the "slow, morbid chorus" and Bell's "appalling pitched" vocals.
 Christopher Smith from Talk About Pop Music called the song "creepy and subdued", writing that it "takes the tone down but equally classy and thought-provoking."
 Troy J. Augusto from Variety described it as "haunting".